 * Note that Bollington and Kerridge conservation areas are legally one entity but are shown here as two for clarification.

-BTC have been promoting the addition of Lowerhouse to the Bollington Cross CA. Lowerhouse has many important buildings from the Antrobus and Greg era – early to mid 19thC.
-In 2017, as a part of the work preparing the Neighbourhood Plan, proposals have been developed to include most of Lowerhouse in the existent Bollington Cross CA. It is easier to add to a CA than to create a new one!
+Lowerhouse has been added to the Bollington Cross CA in January 2021.
+Lowerhouse has many important buildings from the Antrobus and Greg era – early to mid 19thC.
+In 2017, as a part of the work preparing the Neighbourhood Plan, proposals were developed to include most of Lowerhouse in the existent Bollington Cross CA.

 A project was carried out to enhance three streets in the Bollington Conservation Area – Water Street, High Street (part) and Palmerston Street (part) – known as the Historic Triangle project.